Absorbing Markov chain: Canonical form

 where Q is a t-by-t matrix, R is a nonzero t-by-r matrix, 0 is an r-by-t zero matrix, and I_{r} is the r-by-r identity matrix.
 Thus, Q describes the probability of transitioning from some transient state to another while R describes the probability of transitioning from some transient state to some absorbing state.

 The probability of transitioning from i to j in exactly k steps is the (i,j)-entry of P^{k}, further computed below.
-When considering only transient states, the probability found in the upper left of P^{k}, the (i,j)-entry of Q^{k}.
+When considering only transient states, the probability is found in the upper left of P^{k}, the (i,j)-entry of Q^{k}.